Zirbo/IPCsim/README.md

 # IPCsim
 Programs and scripts for Inverse Patchy Colloid simulations.

+## Versions
+* Starting with version 1, the .xyz need to have the simulationBoxSide in the second line of every snapshot, below the total number of particles and before the time (which).
+* Starting with version 0, the program works.
+It's not parallalized, it still has some bugs, and asymmetric masses are out question ;)

 ## The main simulation program...
 ...is found in the src directory.
 Inside it are a file, IPC.hpp, which contains the data structure for IPCs that is used in all the other files, and three directories:
 * helpers: containing useful classes for random number generation, cell lists, pair correlation functions... that are used by all the simulation programs
 * 1patch: containing the JanusIPCsim project
 * 2patches: containing the IPCsim project, main tool that I am using.

 ## How to build
 To build any of 1patch or 2patches, you need to have a c++ compiler that supports c++11, and CMake 3.5 or higher.
 Please follow the instructions below: